 This devotion makes a further provocative claim – that it is based on the spiritual lineage of St. Mary Magdalene who brought the spirit of the Apostolic Age from the foot of the Cross and the tomb of the resurrection to the shores of Provence, or what we know today as “France.”
 She landed there with her sister Martha and brother Lazarus (who had been raised from the dead by Jesus) after escaping persecution in Jerusalem and spent the last thirty years of her life living in a cave as a solitary contemplative.
 Jesus touched Mary Magdalene on the forehead after His resurrection, and her skin from that spot remained incorrupt for centuries, as noted by those who discovered her remains in the Middle Ages.
 At the foot of the Cross and three days later through that divine touch, the precursor to our “divine glance” which carries this devotion forth through the ages, we see the seed of a royal spiritual line given to Mary Magdalene by Our Lord Jesus Christ, to carry forward into what later would become France, “the lily” of Our Lady, the Virgin Mary’s, heart.

-We call this line the House of New Bethany, named after Mary Magdalene’s home in Bethany, and understand it to be a spiritual species in the genus of Our Lord’s form of the mystical kingdom of France in Heaven, and in the larger family of those devoted to Our Lady’s Immaculate Heart around the world.
+We call this line the House of New Bethany, named after Mary Magdalene’s home in Bethany, and understand it to be a spiritual genus of Our Lord’s form of the mystical kingdom of France in Heaven, and in the larger family of those devoted to Our Lady’s Immaculate Heart around the world.

 “The most remarkable sign of all was the small piece of skin that was found to be attached to the brow.
 It was smooth, clear, and lighter than the remainder of the body, and was the size of two fingertips.
 As it resembled live skin, it was subsequently named the “Noli me tangere” (Do not touch me)-the words spoken by Christ to Mary Magdalene at the Resurrection; it was believed to have been the touch of the risen Lord on the brow of Mary Magdalene.
 This small particle of skin remained unchanged for another five hundred years, and no suitable explanation was ever found for the phenomenon.
 Five centuries after its discovery, it finally detached itself from the brow, and was placed in a separate reliquary.”The Mystics of the Church – Saint Mary Magdalene –One of the first women mystics and ascetics of the Church